On the Complexity of Neural Computation in Superposition: Modeling Neural Computation

+In many applications, one fixed network architecture is used across a wide range of tasks, with the choice of task determined only by its parameters.
+We capture this by the following model.
+Let $U$ and $V$ be finite sets, and let $\mathcal{F}\subseteq \{\,F : U \to V\}$ be a class of functions.
+We say $T$ is a parameter driven algorithm for $\mathcal{F}$ if there exists a parameterization function $P : \mathcal{F} \to \{0,1\}^*$ such that

+Thus $T$ is a single universal architecture that, given parameters $p=P(F)$ and an input $u\in U$, outputs $F(u)$ for any $F\in\mathcal{F}$.
+In Section~\ref{lower}, we generalize this definition to allow $T$ to err on a fraction of inputs.

+Because we use this model to prove lower bounds on parameter length, we impose no constraints on how $T$ computes: $T$ may be any function (not necessarily computable) from $\{0,1\}^*\times U$ to $V$.
+But if $\mathcal{F}$ is large, then the parameter string must be long---both in the always-correct setting (straightforward) and in the setting where $T$ may make mistakes on some inputs $u\in U$ (requiring a more careful argument).
+Consequently, our lower bounds apply to neural networks with arbitrary structure and activation functions, and even to non-neural parametrized models.

+After establishing parameter lower bounds, we specialize to a network structure using the same kind of square $n\times n$ matrices as in our upper bound model below.
+For this structure, any lower bound of $B$ parameters implies a lower bound of $\Omega(\sqrt{B})$ neurons.

-The study of this new type of parameterized algorithms is important today because of a fundamental shift in the focus of software development.
-Until recently, the bulk of software in the world was dedicated to databases and analysis problems, where the description of the algorithms is usually small relative to the input size, and where the complexity of algorithms is first and foremost a function of the input size.\footnote{We note that Boolean circuits are a historically well studied form of parameterized algorithm that applies to hardware and is used in complexity theory, but accounts for a small fraction of real world software.} Deep learning is quickly changing this balance, introducing a new form of software in which the size of the algorithm’s description can be large relative to the input, and the complexity of the algorithm is often dominated by this size.
+Parameter driven algorithms are important due to a shift in software usage.
+Traditional software is often used for databases and analysis, where algorithm descriptions are typically small relative to input size and complexity is dominated by the input.
+Deep learning changes this balance: the description size (parameters) can be large relative to the input, and complexity is often driven by this size.